 Luckily, many employers have begun using various remote employee time tracking services to streamline this process for everyone.
 Time tracking software is becoming increasingly popular as more and more companies are allowing remote work.

 Myth #3: Remote Workers Are Lazy

 This myth follows from the myth that remote workers need to prove they’re always working.
 Many people believe that if someone is not sitting at a desk in an office, then they are not actually working.

 Further, people can be lazy in an office too.
-Most office workers will be able to name a few occasions where either they or one of their coworkers has become distracted and accomplished very little in a day because they were tired or bored.
+Most office workers can name a few occasions where they have become distracted and accomplished very little work because they were tired or bored.